denischergicalo/RealEmo/README.md

 ## Project Significance

 RealEmo showcases the power of server-independent computing and the scalability of web-based applications.
 This project's potential impact extends beyond its technical achievements, as it opens up possibilities for various real-world applications, such as healthcare, education, and customer service, where accurate facial recognition and emotion analysis play vital roles.

-## Acknowledgments

-This project draws inspiration from the work of [FrontEnd-EmotionDetection](https://github.com/kevinisbest/FrontEnd-EmotionDetection), and we aim to build upon that foundation for future developments.